<<Download>> Download Microsoft Word Course Outline Icon Word Version Download PDF Course Outline Icon PDF Version

 Class Duration

-- 14 hours of intensive training with live instruction delivered over two to four days to accommodate varied scheduling needs
+14 hours of live training delivered over 2-4 days to accommodate your scheduling needs.

 Student Prerequisites